The Beautyberry shrub is fairly well known to gardeners in their native range.

 It is the vivid, light-purple berries that follow the blooms, however, which provide the greatest value.

-Why Grow Beautyberry in Your Garden?
+Why Grow Beautyberry in Your Backyard?

 There are a range of reasons to grow Callicarpa americana in your garden.